Burkholderia cepacia complex: History

 B. cepacia was discovered by Walter Burkholder in 1949 as the cause of onion skin rot, and first described as a human pathogen in the 1950s.
 It was first isolated in patients with cystic fibrosis (CF) in 1977, when it was known as Pseudomonas cepacia.
 In the 1980s, outbreaks of B. cepacia in individuals with CF were associated with a 35% death rate.
 B. cepacia has a large genome, containing twice the amount of genetic material as E. coli.

+On 8 August 2025 a voluntary recall was issued by DermaRite Industries for certain of its hand soap products contaminated with the bacteria complex (exact species not specified); risk of sepsis in the immunocompromised was particularly noted.